Proto:Sonic the Hedgehog (Genesis)

 Sounds like footsteps walking away; could have possibly been used as an "exit" sound effect for something at some point.
 Replaced by the Special Stage warp noise.

 A louder version of the waterfall found in Green Hill Zone.
 This and the next two were completely deleted in the final game.
+From 0x7DA92 - 0x7DABD.
+This same sound can be found in Michael Jackson's Moonwalker (Genesis) starting at 0x6869C.

 |Original TR-626 Sample||Prototype||Final|